200-hour Teacher Training and Certificate Program

 Enroll: Enrollment via the online course catalog, or call (310) 338-2799

 - Full Payment Discount.
-Register with full-tuition payment to receive $150 off tuition
+Register in full payment before the start of the course to receive $150 off tuition

 Course: YHSX 800